SwanepoelJuan/Calculator/README.md

-# calculator app
+# Calculator Web-based Application
- Written in Vue.js
+ Written in Vue.js.
  Bootstrap framework used for styling

 ## Project setup